-All parties involved in real estate transactions may relax knowing that previous versions of real estate contracts won't give them legal issues in the future because of novation.
+All parties involved in real estate transactions may relax knowing that previous versions of real estate contracts won't give them legal issues in the future because of Novation.

-What is the meaning of novation agreement?
+What is the meaning of a novation agreement?

 Two contracting parties agree to allow for the replacement of another contractual party for one that has already been established.